-We are making available up to \$300,000,000.00 worth of deposit investments (the "Investments") in this offering.
-The Investments are unsecured debt obligations of Wesleyan Investment Foundation, Inc. ("WIF").
-Only persons who are, prior to such person's first purchase of the Investments, members of, contributors to, or participants in the Weslevan Church, WIF, or in any program, activity or organization which constitutes a part of the Wesleyan Church or WIF, or in other religious organizations that have a programmatic relationship with the Wesleyan Church or WIF, or any other person who has some reasonable association or affiliation with the Wesleyan Church, its religious programs or WIF may purchase the Investments.
+We are making available up to \$300,000,000.00 worth of Demand Investments and Term Investments (collectively, the "Investments") in this offering.
+The Investments are unsecured debt obligations of Wesleyan Investment Foundation, Inc. ("we", "us", "our" or "WIF") and accrue interest at a variable rate as described in more detail herein.
+The Demand Investments are redeemable in full (i.e., principal plus accrued interest to date) upon demand and are offered in every state in which WIF is authorized to offer and sell securities except the State of South Carolina.
+In South Carolina, WIF offers Term Investments, which mature 30-days following the date of issue.
+Term Investments renew automatically unless the investor notifies us of his or her intent not to renew.
+Only persons who are, prior to such person's first purchase of the Investments, members of, contributors to, or participants in the Wesleyan Church, WIF, or in any program, activity or organization which constitutes a part of the Wesleyan Church or WIF, or in other religious organizations that have a programmatic relationship with the Wesleyan Church or WIF, or any other person who has some reasonable association or affiliation with the Wesleyan Church, its religious programs or WIF may purchase the Investments.
 We will pay interest on the Investments at the rates set forth below.
 We may adjust the rates of interest we pay each January 1 and July 1.
 We use the Investments to finance loans we make to member churches and other church related organizations of the Wesleyan Church Corporation (the "Wesleyan Church"), to churches and church related organizations of various other denominations, churches that are currently or historically similar to the churches of the Wesleyan Church, and to churches broadly defined as "evangelical" for various capital purchases and building programs, and to purchase land and buildings and provide funding for other expenses and purchases undertaken or incurred by the churches or church related organizations.
-The Investments have variable interest rates; interest rates as of the date of this offering circular are shown below.
+Interest rates as of the date of this Offering Circular are shown below.
 Please call us to obtain our current rates.
-You may request and receive back your Investment plus any accrued but unpaid and accumulated interest at any time.

-Instrument Principal Amount Invested per Investor Interest Rate Annual Percentage Yield
+Principal Amount Invested per Investor Interest Rate Annual Percentage Yield

-Investment \$0-\$4,999 1.00% 1.00%
+\$0-\$4,999 1.00% 1.00%

-Investment \$5,000-\$34,999 1.25% 1.25%
+\$5,000-\$34,999 1.25% 1.25%

-Investment \$35,000 and up 1.50% 1.51%
+\$35,000 and up 1.50% 1.51%